Thankful for Friendship Bible Verses: Greater Love and Proverbs

 What can we learn from this Bible quote about greater love and friendship?

-While the Bible may be open to interpretation, this verse could show individuals that loving one another and being selfless in relationships can be rewarding.
+While the Bible may be open to interpretation, this verse could show individuals that loving one another in friendship and being selfless in relationships can be rewarding.
 While Jesus may have given his life in the Bible, this verse could also be interpreted figuratively.
 By making sacrifices for others, you could strengthen your friendships and improve the quality of your bonds with others.

 Proverbs 17:17